LaurelineP/TypeScript-Deep-Diving/README.md

   ```

-## :wrench: TYPESCRIPT - BEHIND THE SCENES:
+## :wrench: TYPESCRIPT - BEHIND THE SCENES
 First of all we have to know there is an whole behinds-scenes-process happening when you
 run ```tsc```.
 Let's refresh : ```tsc``` command here is looking for every typescript files in order to compile them into commonJS files.